The Hundred: Trent Rockets win again as Welsh Fire suffer dramatic collapse and Nat Sciver sparkles

 However, they then lost eight wickets for 27 runs in 40 balls - including six for six at the death - in a dramatic end-of-innings collapse, featuring three stumpings for Rachel Priest, three wickets for Heather Graham and an excellent catch from Sciver as they were bowled out for 102.

-Rockets lost Priest (8) and Sammy-Jo Johnson (0) early in the chase but skipper Sciver sparkled with 54 from 40 balls and shared a partnership of 66 from 59 balls with Katherine Brunt (20) as the visitors got home with eight balls to spare - albeit after a late wobble of four wickets for 16 runs.
+Rockets lost Priest (8) and Sammy-Jo Johnson (0) early in the chase but skipper Sciver sparkled with 54 from 40 balls and shared a partnership of 66 from 59 balls with Katherine Brunt (20) as the visitors got home with eight balls to spare - albeit after a late wobble of four wickets for 16 runs, including the scalp of Sciver.

 THREE WINS IN A ROW FOR ROCKETS! 🚀🚀🚀— Sky Sports Cricket (@SkyCricket) August 6, 2021